pspyoung/bootcamp-project-one/README.md

 ## User Stories

-As Clash Royale enthusiast, I want to browse card and deck data in a simple and ad-free environment.
+-As Clash Royale enthusiast, I want to browse card and deck data in a simple and ad-free environment.
-As a Clash Royale enthusiast, I want to quickly look at the stats of cards, and get only the information I want in a lightweight site.
+-As a Clash Royale enthusiast, I want to quickly look at the stats of cards, and get only the information I want in a lightweight site.
-As a Clash Royale enthusiast, I want to fetch data quickly, easily and in a way that is intuitive.
+-As a Clash Royale enthusiast, I want to fetch data quickly, easily and in a way that is intuitive.
-As a Clash Royale enthusiast, I want access to the latest data that is continuously updated, and have the option to browse older card/deck usage data.
+-As a Clash Royale enthusiast, I want access to the latest data that is continuously updated, and have the option to browse older card/deck usage data.
-As a Clash Royale enthusiast, I want to see the dates of updates, and to filter out potentially outdated strategies.
+-As a Clash Royale enthusiast, I want to see the dates of updates, and to filter out potentially outdated strategies.
-As a Clash Royale enthusiast, I want to nerd out and get my card data conveniently, thus allowing me enjoy the game more!
+-As a Clash Royale enthusiast, I want to nerd out and get my card data conveniently, thus allowing me enjoy the game more!